Six Nations 2014: Time for humility in house of Lancaster

 At the moment, Saracens and Northampton are in pole position, so England might enter Auckland's Eden Park, with Bath's fly-half George Ford making his first start for his country.
-After a few minutes as a substitute against Wales, when he hugged his pal Owen Farrell as he came on, and 10 more out of position alongside the Saracens No 10 in Rome yesterday, this would be Ford facing the world champions at their greatest fortress.
+After a few minutes as a substitute against Wales, when he hugged his pal Owen Farrell as he came on, and a further 10 minutes in Rome yesterday, coming on as the pivot with the Saracens No 10 shifted to inside centre, this would be Ford facing the world champions at their greatest fortress.
 Wow.

 Brown has mixed memories of Auckland: fined and reprimanded after a night out there on England's 2008 tour, he was cast into the international wilderness and not selected for the 2011 World Cup when Delon Armitage and Ben Foden were the men in possession.
 That chequered past is another country, right now.
 Brown is in his pomp and he epitomises this England's insistence on breaking the gainline at every turn, whether by a single metre or many.
 The team is more than the sum of their parts, even if some of the parts remain faulty.